Design Final Major Project (DM3103)

 Roman Farmhouse (Secondary Asset 01)

-House structure
+House structure and tiles

 House Windows